abarnes/ecm-interface/README.md

 Note: if you choose to install a RaspberryPi, the following needs to be handled:
 - 5v power supply to the RaspberryPi
-- Graceful shutdown through either a shutdown button or ignition-switch based trigger *Note: 'hard' shutdowns by killing power to the RaspberryPi can cause operating system corruption*
+- Graceful shutdown through either a shutdown button or ignition-switch based trigger.
+Some add-ons exist that can help such as [this](https://mausberry-circuits.myshopify.com/collections/car-power-supply-switches)
+*Note: 'hard' shutdowns by killing power to the RaspberryPi can cause operating system corruption*

 ## Installation